Websites for volunteer and internship

 This makes early childhood work more attractive for teachers and educators as it looks to almost double the workforce to 13,000 by 2029 in line with its $5 billion plan to extend 15 hours of free kinder to all three-year-old Victorian children.

-First of all, it is education.
-To get a job as an early childhood educator in most states, you must be currently studying towards a Certificate III in Early Childhood Care and Education.
-By studying this course you will learn the essentials of working with children.
-Wages start from $20.29 per hour for those who have yet to complete their Certificate, while those who have qualified could expect an hourly pay rate of $21.99+.
+To get a job as an early childhood educator in most states, it is essential to attain the appropriate qualifications and undergo adequate training.
+One of the most prominent fast tracks to your childhood educator career is the Certificate III in Early Childhood Care and Education, a course that offers the fundamentals of working with children.
+Wages start from $23.11 per hour for those who have yet to complete their Certificate, while those who have qualified could expect an hourly pay rate of $25.78+.

 Employees who have completed a Diploma in Children Services, have a much wider knowledge than childcare workers with just a Certificate, and may expect a higher rate and opens up a pathway for you to progress into more senior roles, such as a management position in a childcare centre.